State of Good Repair

 Each district will receive between 5.5 percent and 17.5 percent of the total available SGR funds in any given year based on the SGR needs as described above.

-When the CTB approved, by resolution, the prioritization process methodology in June 2016, they approved the district funding distribution percentages for fiscal years 2017 and 2018.
+When the CTB approved, by resolution, the prioritization process methodology on May 16, 2018, they approved the district funding distribution percentages for fiscal years 2019 and 2020.

 * A bridge that has been deemed structurally deficient does not imply that it’s likely to collapse or is unsafe, but there are elements of the bridge that need to be monitored and / or repaired.

-Virginia localities must submit applications and work notification forms through the SMART Portal by Jan.
-31, 2018, at 5 p.m.
+Virginia localities must submit applications and work notification forms through the SMART Portal.
+The application/notification form in-take period starts on Nov.
+1, 2018 and ends on Jan.
+7, 2019, at 5 p.m.

 For more information: